 Pausing to take in the majestic splendour of the buildings that tower over us, your guide will regale you with a fund of fascinating facts and curious anecdotes about Courts.

 You will, for example, learn how the fabric contains 35 million Portland stone bricks; how the interior boasts a warren of more than 3.5 miles of corridor; and how over 1,000 clocks - a large number of which are wound by hand - help those who labour within the hallowed walls to ensure that they are not subjected to the law's delay.

 Your guide will regale you with intriguing facts and fun anecdotes about the courts as you skirt their hallowed walls.

-As we skirt the buildings we might even catch a glimpse of the odd judge, or an even odder barrister, racing for an appearance at one of the courts, their robes billowing behind them, their wigs perched precariously on their heads.
+As we circumnavigate the buildings we might even catch a glimpse of the odd judge, or an even odder barrister, racing for an appearance at one of the courts, their robes billowing behind them, their wigs perched precariously on their heads.

 Speaking of wigs, we will make a brief stop to gaze into the window of a shop that has been crafting said head gear for centuries, and your guide will provide you with the story behind this delightfully eccentric item of courtroom apparel, including why it's nigh impossible for a barrister to be heard without one.

 And, whilst you have been hearing all these golden nuggets of history and information, the walk will have skirted the Royal Courts of Justice and will have arrived at the junction of the Cities of London and Westminster where the next of the Inns of Court awaits our discovery.

 Then, via a secret passageway which, as you will see, is so secret that few people even know of its existence, you will slip from the traffic-clogged rush of Fleet Street, and enter the final two Inns of Court, Middle and Inner Temple.